Call now for a FREE Consultation

 What Should You Do if You Have Been RUI?

-If you have been arrested or charged with any motoring offence then it is important that you seek immediate legal help because there are many ways in which your rights could be abused without proper guidance.
+If you have been arrested or charged with any motoring offence then it is important that you seek immediate legal help.
 A solicitor will listen carefully to what happened during your arrest or questioning process so they can decide how best to represent you moving forward.
-When you are first arrested, make sure you have a lawyer present during all questioning to ensure that you are not pressured into saying anything that may incriminate you.
-The most important thing is to stay calm and do not allow your rights to be infringed upon.
+When you are first arrested, make sure you have a lawyer present during all questioning to ensure that you are not pressured into saying anything that may negatively impact your case moving forward.

 Contact Caddick Davies Solicitors today